UNC-optics/CaPuLeT/README.md

 # Step-by-Step Building Guide

 **A fully functioning system requires users to build the following elements from the materials purchased:**
-- Rotary Wheel
+- Locomotion Wheel
-- Head Plate System
+- Headplate Fixation System
 - IR / UV LEDs

 **Additionally, the following commercial materials need to modified to be used within our system:**
 - Rotary Encoder
 - GPIO Cable
+- Hirose Cable
 - Overhead Speaker
 - Ambiant Noise Fan
 - Red LED Strips